Frost School alumni and faculty garner Latin Grammy nominations

 Leading the Frost School connected nominees was alumnus Julio Reyes Copello (M.M. ’00 in Media Writing and Production), one of the top producers in Latin music.
 Copello is nominated for Producer of the Year, a major award, which he previously won in 2022, for multiple recordings, many from the soundtrack album for “Zorro,” a Spanish-language action series on Prime Video.

 The Miami-based Colombian native, who already has five Grammy and nine Latin Grammy awards, was also nominated twice for Song of the Year, another top prize, for two songs from the “Zorro” soundtrack: “Aún Me Sigo Encontrando” (I’m Still Finding Myself), which Copello co-wrote with salsa legend Rubén Blades and star singer-songwriter Gian Marco, and which is also nominated for Best Traditional Pop Album; and “A La Mitad” (In Half), which Copello co-wrote with Mariana Vega and which is also nominated for Best Pop Song.
-His fifth nomination is for Best Arrangement, on Ricky Martin and Christian Nodal’s "Fuego De Noche, Nieve De Día.”
+His sixth nomination is for Best Arrangement, on Ricky Martin and Christian Nodal’s "Fuego De Noche, Nieve De Día.”

 Additionally, Copello was a producer or executive producer on three other nominated projects: salsa superstar Marc Anthony’s “Muevense,” nominated for Best Salsa Album, and Best New Artist nominees Ela Taubert and Agris.